pierswalker71/pierswalker71/README.md

 ### Hi there 👋
-I am a Data Scientist with a background in operational research, engineering and systems-engineering.
+I am a Data Scientist with a background in operational research, electronic engineering and systems-engineering.

 Welcome to my github, which will contain a selection of my personal data science projects using Python.
 My favourite libraries include: